system76/docs/_articles/desktop-environment.md

 Pop!_OS and Ubuntu both include the GNOME desktop environment by default.
 A desktop environment is responsible for the look and feel of the graphical desktop, and includes many of the key programs that get used every day.

 You can install an alternative desktop environment using the instructions below.
-If you run into trouble in an alternative desktop environment, you may wish to revert to the default environment.
+If you run into trouble while using an alternative desktop environment, you may wish to revert to the default environment.
 To ensure the default GNOME desktop environment is installed in Pop!_OS, install the `pop-desktop` package:

 ```
 sudo apt install pop-desktop